Goulash that passion!

 We can feel it in every case a Hungarian goulash.

-A special goulash, however, is characterized precisely by the presence of sauerkraut and pork (today there are even versions of chicken, turkey and veal as well).
+A particular goulash however, characterized precisely by the presence of sauerkraut and pork (today there are even versions of chicken, turkey and veal as well).

 But the taste of pork, especially that of the shoulder, veined with fat, is incomparable